-If you're wondering how to stop a money tree from dying, then your lucky plant might not be feeling so lucky or prosperous.
-Under ideal growing conditions, these braided beauties produce beautiful leaves atop the braided trunk.
-If your money plant care routine is coming up short, you might notice yellowing, droopy leaves or other signs that the plant is dying.
+If you're wondering how to stop a money tree (Pachira aquatica, USDA zones 10-12) from dying, then your lucky plant might not be feeling so lucky or prosperous.
+Under ideal growing conditions, these beauties, which are often sold with braided trunks, produce beautiful leaves atop the trunk.
+If your money tree care routine is coming up short, you might notice yellowing, droopy leaves or other signs that the plant is dying.
 Figuring out the problem immediately and correcting the issue can help you save your money tree.

 Signs of Root Rot

 Money trees need plenty of water, but watering them too much can cause root rot.
 When the soil stays too saturated, the roots start to rot and die.
 Signs of root rot fungus include wilting, yellow or brown leaves, slowed growth and a mildew smell.

 Check for root rot by carefully removing the money plant from its container and inspecting the roots.
 White, firm roots are healthy and show that your plant doesn't have root rot.
 If any roots are black or brown or feel mushy, you're likely seeing root rot.